 If you do just one tour on the peninsula, make it the 8000-year-old Vatnshellir lava cave.
-It’s best to book your time slot in advance or you risk that it’s sold out as it was when we visited.
+It’s best to book your time slot in advance (try by phone +354 787 0001 since their website isn’t really working as it should) or you risk that it’s sold out as it was when we visited.
 This tour takes about 1 hour and is one of the most unique places you can see here!
 I’d book it for either 1 PM or 2 PM.
 There are many other places nearby, so you can quite easily adjust your visit to the other areas based on the tour time you booked here.

 Driving further around the peninsula, check out Malariff Lighthouse and Londrangar View Point.

 Next, head to Arnarstapi where you’ll find the most spectacular coastline and interesting rock formations.
 There’s a nice hike that you can do here, between Hellnar and Arnarstapi, but with just a day in Snaefellsnes, it’s going to be difficult to squeeze it all in.
 That’s why we recommend going straight to Arnarstapi and making a short walk along the coast there.
 This is a must-see, so don’t miss it!

 Other nice stops include Rauðfeldsgjá Gorge, Búðakirkja, and Bjarnarfoss.
 You could also stop at Ytri Tunga beach, where you can sometimes see seals.
 As you drive in the direction of Reykjavik, you can also stop for a photo at Gerðuberg Cliffs.
 You can find more information about all these places in our guide to the best things to do in Snaefellsnes Peninsula.